Massage Question – Can Massaged Oil Be Left Overnight? What Is Skin Absorption Time?

 6. Digestive fire (Pitta)

 The oil absorption from skin is directly influenced by a type of Pitta called ‘Bhrajaka Pitta’.
 (Read my Tridosha book).
 Oil absorption by skin is also a type of digestion, which occurs at the level of skin.
 Usually oil massage is not indicated when there is indigestion.
-Hence, in person with good will have quick oil absorption.
+Hence, a person with good digestion will have quick oil absorption.

 6. Disease and body actions -